spdx/license-list-data/README.md

 * `rdfnt` - RDF NT format for the license list.
 * `rdfturtle` - RDF turtle format for the license list.
 * `rdfxml` - RDF/XML format for the license list.
 * `template` - SPDX template files per the license templates specified in the SPDX 2.0 specification appendix.
+Deprecated licenses start with "deprecated_".
 * `text` - Simple text files.
+Deprecated licenses start with "deprecated_".
 * `website` - HTML generated for the http://spdx.org/ website.

 The file licenses.md is a table of contents for the generated licenses.
 The links for the files point to the text for the license.